flexed-commits/flexedai/README.md

 1. The bot will automatically create `bot_data.db` (SQLite database)
 2. It will migrate any existing JSON data if present
 3. Daily backup task will start automatically
+4. **Top.gg webhook server starts on port 8080**
+5. **Vote reminder loop and role expiration loop start**
-4. Invite the bot to your server using the link generated
+6. Invite the bot to your server using the link generated
+7. **IMPORTANT**: Run `/setupupdates #channel` in your server to enable bot functionality

 ---